Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Introduction

-\textbf{1.} We introduce the challenge of unsupervised prior learning in the context of pose estimation.
-We also establish evaluation metrics and benchmarks to assess the quality of the learned priors.
+\textbf{1.} We introduce the challenge of unsupervised categorical prior learning for pose estimation.

 \textbf{2.} We propose a new method called Pose Prior Learner (PPL) for unsupervised pose estimation.
-PPL effectively mitigates background noise and does not require any domain knowledge from humans.
-The compositional hierarchical memory in PPL aggregates prototypical poses from training videos and subsequently utilizes these poses to distill pose priors.
-Three training techniques are introduced to ensure training convergence and stability of PPL.

-\textbf{3.} PPL outperforms existing methods across several pose estimation benchmarks and offers explainable visualizations of pose priors.
-Notably, We found that predefined human priors are not always optimal.
+PPL outperforms existing methods across several pose estimation benchmarks and offers explainable visualizations of pose priors.
+Notably, we found that predefined human priors are not always optimal.
 Our PPL even outperforms models using human-defined priors.

+\ZY{ \textbf{3.} We introduce an explicit and symbolic pose prior that is represented in a structured form rather than being implicitly stored in model parameters.
+This enables the categorical structure to be directly interpreted, visualized, and examined, providing a clearer understanding of how the prior guides pose estimation.}

 \textbf{4.} During inference, we utilize an iterative strategy in which PPL progressively leverages priors to refine estimated poses by regressing them to the nearest prototypical poses stored in memory.
 Experimental results demonstrate that our PPL accurately estimates poses, even in occluded scenes.